 “I just direct them to a specific store,” said Dr. Buchanan, who specializes in foot and ankle pain at Spectrum Health Medical Group Orthopedics & Sports Medicine.

-But while athletes put a lot of thought into most aspects of their fitness, from diet and training regimens to iPod workout playlists, sneaker choice—and the effects it can have on one’s performance and health—is often an afterthought.
+But while athletes put a lot of thought into most aspects of their fitness, from diet and training regimens to workout playlists, sneaker choice—and the effects it can have on one’s performance and health—is often an afterthought.